ADVANTICS/documentation/products/adm-pc-bi25/docs/6_Setting_up_ADM_PC_BI25.md

 ### Step 2 – Configure operating mode

 <font color="#00A89D">**PWM Mode**</font> is designated for normal user operation and should be used for standard system configuration.
 This mode operates in open loop with a user-defined frequency, which should be set to 300 kHz.
 As this mode does not compensate for voltage drops, there can be up to a 20 V difference between Side A and Side B at full load.
 Incorrect selection of frequency may result in irreversible damage to the module.
-If in doubt, contact us for guidance.
+If in doubt, please contact us for guidance.

-Please note that Voltage Follower Mode and Gain Mode are under development.
-We do not recommended using this mode at this stage.
+The other modes, Voltage Follower Mode and Gain Mode, are under development.
+We do not recommend using this mode at this stage.

 ### Step 3 – Start converter